 Whether it’s to find answers, look up information or a fact, or research potential solutions for a problem, that reason is the person’s intent for turning to the search engine.

-Overall, in SEO, we recognize four main user intents:
+Overall, in SEO, we recognize four main types of search intents:

-- Informational that helps a person to acquire specific information.
+- Informational intent is that which helps a person acquire specific information.

 - Navigational, an intent someone uses when looking to go somewhere and interact with a physical world.